duncs/cloud-aws-ec2-cloudwatch/README.md

 ![Add host template](/docs/img/host-template.png?raw=true)

 Step 2: Add and configure the 'AWS_CLOUDWATCH_AUTHENTICATION' variable with either the file location or the access key and secret key, depending on your preferred way of supplying the access credential.
 Add the region you hosted in (default eu-west-1).
-Then add and configure the 'AWS_EC2_INSTANCE_ID' by adding the instance ID if you are using it.
+Then add and configure the 'AWS_EC2_INSTANCE_ID' by adding the instance ID and the ARN if you are using them.

 ![Add variable](/docs/img/variable.png?raw=true)